frankxsu11ivan/Credit_Risk_Analysis/README.txt

 Using the imbalanced-learn and scikit-learn libraries, the goal is to evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.

-Using the information we’ve provided in the starter code, create your training and target variables by completing the following steps:
+Using the information provided in the code, the training and target  code variables are completed the following steps:

 ###Create the training variables by converting the string values into numerical ones using the get_dummies() method.
 ###Create the target variables.